HojdaAdelin/legion-code/README.md

-# legion-code
+# Legion Code
-Legion Code is a powerful tool terminal working with files and directories.
+### Legion Code is a powerful tool terminal working with files and directories.

 # Features